 Battling Student Loan Interest

-Interest typically accrues on a daily basis.
+Interest typically accrues daily.
 With most private student loans, this accrued interest is typically added to your balance once a month.

-There is no way to avoid student loan interest.
+There is no way to avoid student loan interest completely.
 However, there are ways to minimize interest and make sure a larger portion of your student loan payment attacks your principal balance.

 Payments targeting the principal balance

-There are several different tactics that can be used to knock down your principal balance.
+Several different tactics can be used to knock down your principal balance.

 Avoid Late Fees and Lender Charges – If your lender charges you a late fee or any other fee, this money becomes lender profits and does not touch your principal balance.
 When lenders receive a monthly payment, they usually pay down balances in the following order of priority: